ysmood/use-node/README.md

 ## Installation

 Go to the [release page](https://github.com/ysmood/use-node/releases) to download the use-node binary to one of your PATH.

+If you have golang installed: `go install github.com/ysmood/use-node@latest`.

 ## How it works